opencog/sensory/README.md

 [intermediate representation (IR)](https://en.wikipedia.org/wiki/Intermediate_representation)
 language is generic in programming language design.

-Just like Verilog is intended for electronic circuits, the IR langauges are intended for programming languages.
+Just like Verilog is intended for electronic circuits, the IR languages are intended for programming languages.
 Neither of these generalize very well to domains outside of their original specification.
 Atomese is attempting to be the superset or generalization of all of these